vitodeploy/docs/index.md

     details: Deploy your SSH Keys to the server
   - title: CronJobs
     details: Create and Manage cron jobs on the server
+  - title: Headless Console
+    details: Run ssh commands on your server and see the result right away
 ---